SumoLogic/sumologic-documentation/docs/csa/data-lakes.md

 ### Database versus data lake

 “Database” and “data lake” are sometimes used in similar contexts, but they aren’t interchangeable terms.
-Databases enable teams to efficiently access and manage large amounts of structured or semi-structured data electronically.
-Database design supports Online Transaction Processing (OLTP), allowing for real-time data processing and record keeping.
-However, much of the data that organizations need to use is unstructured.
-Additionally, databases are not a preferred option for analyzing cloud security data.
-They function primarily for operational and transactional workloads rather than analytical workloads.
+Databases require structured or semi-structured data for real-time data processing and record keeping, whereas data lakes use both structured and unstructured data for analytical workloads.

-Data lakes fill in the gaps in database functionality.
-They can:
+Data lakes can:
 * Store structured, semi-structured, and unstructured data.
 * Ingest data without having to define schema.
 * Optimize performance and efficiency due to separated storage and compute functions.